Google authentication in Nylas v2

 Nylas scopes

 scope.
 This scope grants complete access to all Gmail features.
-Google automatically rejects verification for applications that include it, and makes you break down the access into individual, more granular scopes to complete verification.
+Google automatically rejects verification for GCP apps that include it, and makes you explain why you request access for the more granular scopes to complete verification.

-When you change the scopes for your provider auth app, your end users must re-authenticate to accept the updated scopes.
+If you change the scopes for your GCP app, your users will need to re-authenticate to review and accept the updated scopes.